-The Action Areas Tool is an interactive tool that shows which skills in your students are struggling with.
+The Action Areas Tool is an interactive tool that shows which skills your students are struggling with.
 The Action Areas Tool identifies a student as struggling with a skill when the student scores less than 75% correct on at least 3 activities that assess that skill.
+Administrators can see which students are struggling in all classes and students that belong to their organization.
+Educators can see which students are struggling in the classes that are assigned to them.

-The Action Areas Tool lets you filter struggling students by student group and date range, view which skills students have not yet mastered, find targeted activities and printouts to intervene with struggling students, and print intervention information for record-keeping purposes.
+The Action Areas Tool lets you filter struggling students by student group and date range, identify which skills your students haven't mastered, use Intervention Tools to intervene with students, and print information from the Action Areas Tool for record-keeping purposes.

-Accessing the Action Areas Tool
+To access the Action Areas Tool

 Click Action Areas in the Imagine Language & Literacy Dashboard.
-The first time you access the Action Areas Tool, a tutorial displays that shows you how to use key features of the tool.
+The first time you access the Action Areas Tool, a tutorial shows you how to use key features of the tool.
 You can access this tutorial any time by clicking Tutorial in the top right corner of the page.

-|Student Group||This filter narrows your results to a specific student group, such as a grade or class.|
+|Student Group||This filter narrows your results to a specific student group, such as a grade level or class.|

 |Time Period||This filter narrows your results to a specific time period, such as the past 7 days or the past 30 days.|

-|Curriculum Areas||The left panel displays all of the curriculum areas and the number of your students who struggle with skills in that area.
-Click a curriculum area to filter by the skills and struggling students within that curriculum area, or click All Areas to view all areas where students are struggling.|
+|Curriculum Areas||The left pane displays all of the skills areas and the number of your students who struggle with skills in that area.
+Click a skill area to filter to see the skills and struggling students in that skill area, or click All Areas to see all areas where students are struggling.|

 Viewing information by skill